 Elected Senators are expected to attend all regular meetings of the University Senate and the Committee to which they have been appointed.
-Senators shall inform the University Senate Administrator or the Committee Chair to which they are assigned in case they are unable to fulfill this requirement.
+Senators shall inform the University Senate Administrator or the Chair of the Committee to which they are assigned in case they are unable to fulfill this requirement.